valoriedodge/valoriedodge.github.io/_portfolio/flashphotographer.md

 ## Explanation

-It can often be difficult to find a photographer, especially when it is for an event outside your immediate location.
+It can often be difficult to find a photographer, especially when it is for an event outside of your immediate location.
 People spend too much time and money searching different sites and using other resources to find a photographer that will fit their needs.
 Often people will pay huge travel expenses for photographers because information on photographers in the location they are seeking is unreliable.
 Creating a centralized location for photographers to create profiles and list their information not only will help them increase their clientele, but will help users save time and money by giving them one site to find and compare photographers to find the one that is just right for them.
 Including user reviews gives reliability to the site and helps ensure the quality of the photographer for the users.

 {:.center}
 ![]({{ site.baseurl }}/img/FP Home 2.png)